 The first flight using the drive system took off in June 2016 from the Schwarze Heide landing field in Hünxe.
 At the heart of the system is an electric motor from Siemens, which also holds a world record.
 It has a power-to-weight ratio of 5 kilowatts per kilogram and yet supplies 260 kilowatts of continuous electric power while weighing a total of only 50 kilograms.

-“This is a milestone on the path to electrification in aviation,” said Frank Anton, who heads eAircraft within Siemens’ next47 startup unit.
+“This are milestones on the path to electrification in aviation,” said Frank Anton, who heads eAircraft within Siemens’ next47 startup unit.
 “This enormous achievement was possible only with digital technologies that enabled us to push our drive train to its technological limits.”
 The Extra 330LE, which weights approximately 1,000 kilograms, serves as a test vehicle for the new drive.
-For Siemens AG eAircraft, this record is impressive proof of the outstanding performance of the SP260D drive system and its efficient integration into the airplane built by Extra Aircraft OEM.

 Hybrid Electric Regional Aircraft